 104 How then do you explain the common finding in animal models that OXPHOS capacity is increased on exposure to a high fat diet?
 E.g. Jian et al. Diabetes.
 2014 Jun;63(6):1907-13.

-The intent of line 10 is to describe a potential reason for reduced OXPHOS in the setting of lipid overload.
+The intent of line 104 (now line 112) is to describe a potential reason for reduced OXPHOS in the setting of lipid overload.
 There are instances of exceptions, and paradoxical findings (i.e. the athletes paradox, or the study referenced above).
 These interesting phenomena demonstrate the need for more accurate in vivo techniques with which to better understand instances where obesity does vs. does not associate with increased risk of cardiovascular disease.

 105 I don't agree with the concept of "number" of mitochondria.
 Mitochondria are a reticular conjoined structure.
 Their number is a meaningless construct.